AWS Well-Architected Framework Notes

 Let me start of by saying that these notes are for me, these notes are mostly:

 - the things I know the least and need to repeat a few times to understand

-- the stuff I need to research more in order to understand
+- the stuff I need to research more to understand

-In retrospect, the one thing I noted while reading these whitepapers is that you are not meant to learn the contents of the papers by heart, you are instead meant to read and practice the recommendations they focus on until you start to think like a Solutions Architect.
-They are AWS whitepapers, but there is nothing stopping you from replacing the services in these books with ones from Google Cloud or Azure and applying the principals and strategies there.
+In retrospect, the one thing I noted while reading these white papers is that you are not meant to learn the contents of the papers by heart, you are instead meant to read and practice the recommendations they focus on until you start to think like a Solutions Architect.
+They are AWS white papers, but there is nothing stopping you from replacing the services in these books with ones from Google Cloud or Azure and applying the principles and strategies there.

 Also, don't just do everything that is written in these books, review the services objectively.

 "Just because it is managed doesn't mean it is better."

 The best white paper in my opinion is the Reliability Pillar.